ros2/ros2_documentation/source/Tutorials/Creating-Your-First-ROS2-Package.rst

 ----------

 Next, let's add something meaningful to a package.
-You'll start with a simple publisher/subscriber system, which you can choose to write in either :doc:`C++ <./Writing-A-Simple-Cpp-Publisher-And-Subscriber>` or :ref:`Python <PyPubSub>`.
+You'll start with a simple publisher/subscriber system, which you can choose to write in either :doc:`C++ <./Writing-A-Simple-Cpp-Publisher-And-Subscriber>` or :doc:`Python <./Writing-A-Simple-Py-Publisher-And-Subscriber>`.